ellucianEthos/course-catalog-demo/README.md

 npm run start
 ```
+A new browser window should pop up with the app.
+If it does not, simply create a new browser window and navigate to http://localhost:3000.

 ## Description

 The course catalog demo is a simple React web app that makes api calls to Ethos Integration.
 The user is allowed to select from a list of academic periods and click the search button.
 The app will then make several api calls to build up a descriptive display of all the course sections that are available in that academic period.